Jocelyn-McKnight/Jocelyn-McKnight.github.io/_posts/2025-02-25-lay-of-land.md

   venobox: true
 ---

-A first little blog post.
+A first little blog post for my personal website.
+This is the first itteration and it is bound to improve.